✓ Updated May 2026

 What is Malaga, Spain famous for?

-Ready to book Malaga, Spain?
+When you're ready to book Malaga, Spain

 Compare prices across top travel sites to find the best deal.